networknt/light-doc/content/en/tutorial/hybrid/portal-service-initial.md

  -- user-management

-And user can create their own hybrid services and copy it to light-config-test hybrid  service folders.
+And the user can create their own hybrid services and copy it to light-config-test hybrid  service folders.